Scalable and Sample Efficient Distributed Policy Gradient Algorithms in Multi-Agent Networked Systems: Distributed Multi-Agent Policy Gradient Algorithms

 For each agent $n,$ it requires to aggregate the advantage functions (or the estimator) from its neighbors, i.e., $A^{\pi_\theta}(s_{\mathcal N(k)}, a_{\mathcal N(k)})$ for any $k \in N(n)$ to estimate the gradient $\nabla_{\theta_n} \hat V^{\pi_\theta}(\rho)$ or $\nabla_{\theta_n} \hat L^{\pi_\theta}(\rho).$ The actor-critic algorithm is summarized in Algorithm \ref{alg: TD PG}.
 It contains $T$ outer loops and $H$ inner loops.
 The lines $4$ to $8$ perform TD learning to estimate value function for each individual agent.
 The line $10$ is to compute TD-error based on the learned value function for each agent.
 The line $11$ is to estimate the policy gradient by aggregating its neighbors' TD-error.
 The line $12$ is to update the policy parameters.
 The inner loops (lines $3$ to $13$) will be run $T$ rounds.
-Intuitively, Algorithm \ref{alg: TD PG} requires a large number of inner loops $H$ to guarantee the convergence of value function such that the estimated policy gradient is accurate.
-Together with a large number of outer loops $T,$ Algorithm \ref{alg: TD PG} converges to an optimal policy.
-Before proving the global convergence results of Algorithm \ref{alg: TD PG}, we introduce a common Assumption \ref{assump: fast mixing} (e.g., \cite{SriYin_19,QuLinAda_20}) on the mixing time of Markov decision process. \begin{assumption} Assume $\{s_n(h)\}_h, \forall n,$ be a Markov chain with the geometric mixing time under any policy $\pi_{\theta_n},$ i.e., there exists a constant $K$ such that for any $h \geq K\log (1/\epsilon),$ the total variance distance of $\mathcal P(z^h_n | z^0_n)$ and $\pi_{\theta_n}(z^h_n)$ satisfies